ryanchynoweth44/DatabricksContent/DeployDatabricks/Setup/README.md

 # Setup

-## Deployment

-1. Run the [Infrastructure Deployment Script](DeployDatabricks/Setup/InfrastructureDeploy.py) which will complete the following:
-    - Create or use existing resource group
-    - Create a Databricks workspace
-    - Create an ADLS Gen2 storage account
-    - Create bronze, silver, and gold file systems
-    - Added the following secrets to the `AdminScope` Databricks scope.
-        - subscription_id
-        - client_id
-        - client_secret
-        - tenant_id
-        - resource_group_name
-        - storageAccountName
-        - databricksToken

-    - Importing the `MountDataLake.py` notebook and executing will automatically mount the containers to your databricks workspace.
-    - Note that this script will save your Databricks Token to the configuration file for future deployment processes

 The following instructions use a Python 3.7 Anaconda environment.
 Please pip install the following requirements:
 ```
 pip install azure-mgmt-resource==3.0.0